LynxWall/cucumber-js-tsflow/cucumber-tsflow/README.md

 #### Transpiler and Vue3 supported

-Using TypeScript with cucumberJs requires a couple of tsconfig.json parameters and the output needs to be commonJS as documented here: <a href="https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/transpiling.md" target="_blank">https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/transpiling.md</a>
+Using TypeScript with cucumberJs requires a couple of tsconfig.json parameters and the output needs to be commonJS as documented here: <https://github.com/cucumber/cucumber-js/blob/v8.0.0/docs/transpiling.md>

 As a result, cucumber-tsflow adds several configurations for transpiling TypeScript code using the recommended configuration.
 In addition, support has been added to transform .vue files during test execution allowing you to test Vue SFC components using cucumber.